jrasmusson/ios-starter-kit/swift/ARC.md

 And we now have _three_ strong references to this single `Person` instance.

-If we brak two of these strong references (including the original), a single strong reference remains, and the `Person` instance is not deallocated:
+If we break two of these strong references (including the original), a single strong reference remains, and the `Person` instance is not deallocated:

 ```swift
 reference1 = nil